 Obafemi burst onto the scene as a hugely exciting prospect in January of 2018, becoming Southampton's second youngest Premier League debutant, after Luke Shaw, when he played in their 1-1 draw with Spurs.

 He would impress over the proceeding months with potential a tug of war would emerging over his international future.
-England and Nigeria were both credited with an interest in bringing him aboard, but Obafemi would commit to Ireland in November of last year.
-He made his international debut in the Naitons League game against Denmark.
+England and Nigeria were both credited with an interest in bringing him aboard, but Obafemi would commit to Ireland in November of 2018.
+He made his international debut in the Nations League game against Denmark.

-Having scored his first Premier League goal in a win over Huddersfield a few weeks later, the player's progress has stalled over the past 12 months.
-Most of that is down to injuries, with the diminutive striker struggling to stay fit.
+Having scored his first Premier League goal in a win over Huddersfield a few weeks later, the player's progress appeared to stall, mostly down to injuries.

-However, he has impressed at times this season, especially in recent weeks.
-Having only turned 19-years old in July, he still has a very bright future ahead of him.
+However, has played in nine of Southampton's last 12 Premier League games, scoring two goals.
+Having only turned 19-years old in July of last year, he still has a very bright future ahead of him.

 4. Alan Maybury (Leeds United) - 17 years 5 months 26 days